2020 Fantasy Baseball Ranking Tiers: Outfield

 Buy Canha wherever you can.
 He was a late-career breakout, but so what?
 Everything about his profile backs up his 2019 production.
 A trade would have been nice for Pederson.
 As of now, he’s a righty-mashing daily-league option only.

 We know Castellanos is playing every day in Cincinnati.
 Shogo Akiyama is going to play “a lot,” too.
-That leaves Senzel, Aquino, and Jesse Winker competing for plate appearances at one spot.
-Fade them all in 2020 until one emerges.
+That leaves Senzel and Jesse Winker competing for plate appearances in the outfield and designated hitter since the Reds don’t seem sold on Aquino.

 The only hope for a Mazara breakout at this point is his prospect pedigree.
 He can hit you homers, but everyone can do that in 2020.